Linux will continue to make strides in mission-critical IT functions, according to a survey of 133 IT pros.

-Roughly one-fifth of those polled said they have already deployed Linux in mission-critical operations
+Roughly one-fifth of those polled said they have already deployed Linux in mission-critical operations or have definite plans to do so.

 The survey was conducted by Saugatuck Technology Inc., a Westport, Conn.-based IT consulting firm.
 It simply asked whether and how respondents were planning on using Linux.